 I don’t want to get into too much detail on the best baits since I have a full article on the best steelhead baits, but I’ll list the most effective baits I use.

-- Spawn Sacs: This is the most common bait and it is very effective.
+- Spawn Sacs: This is the most common bait.

 - Beads: A great imitation for salmon eggs